Miftahulislam2001/miftahulislam2001/README.md

 <h1 align="center">Hi 👋 I’m Miftahul Islam Sohan</h1>

 Welcome to my GitHub profile.
 I'm a front-end web developer with a passion for creating beautiful and intuitive user experiences.
-I have experience working with HTML, CSS, JavaScript, and various front-end frameworks such as React .
+I have experience working with HTML, CSS, JavaScript, and front-end frameworks React .
 I'm also proficient in responsive design and optimizing websites for performance .

 Skills:   HTML / CSS / JAVASCRIPT / REACT